DrashtiShah23/DrashtiShah23/README.md

 ## 👩‍💻 About Me

 I bring 3+ years of **software development experience** into the world of **data analytics and machine learning**.
-Now pursuing my **Master’s in Data Science, I focus on bridging code and data to create impactful, data-driven solutions.
+Now pursuing my **Master’s in Data Science**, I focus on bridging code and data to create impactful, data-driven solutions.

 ---